fluid-project/eleventy-plugin-fluid/README.md

 By default, any JavaScript files with the `.js` extension found in the `./src/assets/scripts/` directory or its children will be processed with [esbuild](https://esbuild.github.io) _unless the filename begins with an underscore (`_`)_.

-**NOTE:** If your project uses `*.11tydata.js` directory data files and defines a permalink structure in the directory data, this may cause the `*.11tydata.js` file to be processed as a template, even though it isn't in the configured `basePath`.
-See here for more details: <https://github.com/11ty/eleventy/discussions/2993>.
-To avoid the issue, ensure that any directories with an `*.11tydata.js` file don't define a permalink in the directory data.

 Options for esbuild may be modified by passing values to the `js` option when registering `eleventy-plugin-fluid` in your config: